What is the value of listing sport in your CV?

 Because your sporting activity not only provides insights into your personality, but also shows whether you fit the employer and its product portfolio.

-What does which sport say about your personality?
+What does your chosen sport say about you?

 All sports show that you are physically active.
 The importance of physical fitness or regular exercise on your physical and mental health is not only important for your well-being, but is also recognised by HR managers.
 Athletic people are often more stress-resistant and focused, as exercise reduces stress hormones and strengthens the nervous system.
 You show that you can balance your work, which can also have a long-term effect on job satisfaction.